lynn-twinkl/twinkl-github-workshop/docs/windows-setup.md

 In this doc you'll find the instructions you need to make sure you're ready to go for vibe-coding from your Linux terminal!

 > [!WARNING]
+> This setup guide involves a lot of Command Line usage.
 > Command lines (Powershell, Terminal, etc) are text user interfaces (TUIs).
-This means that they really _really love_ text and won't let  you interact with them with your mouse.
+This means that they really _really love_ text and won't let you interact with them through your mouse.
 For example, you won't be able to move your typing cursor with you mouse.

 > [!TIP]
 > Navigate around your text, simply use your **keyboard's arrows**.
 > Ignore your current line and start a new one by hitting `CTRL + C`
 > Cancel/stop any commands with `CTRL + C`

+## 🧪 Create a GitHub Account

+Sign up to GitHub [here](https://github.com/signup).

+> [!TIP]
+> I recommend using a non-work email address.
+You can ensure your work is accesisble to a company GitHub account later by adding our team's account as a collaborator to your projects

 ## 🐧 Install WSL